Top 5 Conversations You Should Have With Your Senior Parents During Thanksgiving

 First, discuss health matters, addressing any concerns or recent changes.
 How’s it going, do you notice a decline in general health and wellbeing?
 Take note of this and observe everything you can that comes up as you interact with each other.

 Second, explore their living situation, ensuring it aligns with their needs and is safe.
-As you walk around your Older’s dwelling do you notice anything that is of concern in the environment?
-Any major repairs to be done or any risks to be addressed that you can make an action plan for?
+As you walk around your senior parents' dwelling do you notice anything that is of concern in the environment?
+Any major home repairs to be done or any risks to be addressed that you can make an action plan for?
+You can book handyman services for seniors if required.
 If your loved one still drives, check in on how it’s going.
 If not, check in on safe transport options that you can support them with.

 Third, delicately touch on finance.
 This could be a no go area for many families.
 The goal here is to have the conversations in the good times before crisis strikes so that you and your family members can gain an understanding of resources that are available for potential future care.